-In 1937, Billy Graham had preached his first sermon at the Bible Institute of Tampa.
+In 1937, William Franklin Graham, Jr., who went by Billy Graham later in life, had preached his first sermon at the Bible Institute of Tampa.
 At the time he was a student and he preached for eight nights in a row.

 Billy Graham continued his tradition of eight night sermons, and his revival style meeting “Christ for Greater Los Angeles” garnered him media attention in 1949.
 As a result of his newfound fame, the following year, Graham had a meeting with Harry Truman.
 That was his first meeting with a United States in his President during his sixty eight year tenure as a preacher.